igvteam/igv/README.md

 #### Folder structure and build targets

-IGV has been tested with [AdoptOpenJDK](https://adoptopenjdk.net), [OpenJDK](https://openjdk.java.net/) and [Amazon's Correto Java 11](https://aws.amazon.com/corretto/) distributions have been tested with IGV.
 The IGV bundles ship with embedded JREs from AdoptOpenJDK.

 * Install Gradle for your platform.
 See https://gradle.org/ for details.